-Los Pumas flanker Tomas Lezana has been named to start for the Western Force in their pre-season clash against the Brumbies at Viking Park in Canberra on Tuesday.
+Los Pumas star named to start for Western Force in pre-season clash with Brumbies

 Lezana is a new arrival at the Force and is one of four Argentine recruits made by the Perth-based side ahead of the 2021 Super Rugby AU season.

 The South American quartet – made up of Lezana, halfback Tomas Cubelli, first-five Domingo Miotti and prop Santiago Medrano – are part of a strong foreign contingent at the Force, of which includes Ireland legend Rob Kearney, All Blacks duo Richard Kahui and Jeremy Thrush, and USA international Marcel Brache.

 However, Lezana is the only one of those players who has been named in the Force’s starting lineup to take on the Brumbies at 6pm local time.

 Given this is the Force’s only pre-season clash, his selection could be indicative that he is primed for a starting role when the Western Australians open their season against the Brumbies at HBF Park next Saturday.

 Joining Lezana in the starting forward pack are a raft of players who have already established themselves within the Force set-up, including fellow loose forwards Kane Koteka and Brynard Stander.

 Props Angus Wagner and Kieran Longbottom make up the front row along with hooker Feleti Kaitu’u, while Fergus Lee-Warner and Australian sevens recruit Tim Anstee will pair up together in the second row.

 In the backline, captain Ian Prior will partner veteran playmaker Jono Lance in the halves, and Wallabies duo Kyle Godwin and Tevita Kuridrani, a new signing from the Brumbies, will start in the midfield.